 Majority of employees returned to working remotely and can assist the public by phone, mail or email.

 In-person assistance is available by appointment/invitation only for purpose of trials, hearings and prep.

 Employees working in the office must practice physical distancing for any in-person meetings, including department meetings, public meetings, meetings with law enforcement, victims, witnesses, other attorneys, etc.

 Attorneys, court staff, law enforcement, witnesses, etc., may be allowed in the office if accompanied by an employee, necessary for trial or trial prep, and NOT exhibiting any symptoms.

-Anyone in the office must adhere to strict social distancing guidelines and comply with check stations in place.
-It is strongly recommended that employees wear a face mask, especially in common areas such as halls, entryways and stairs, and wash hands/sanitize often.
+Anyone in the office must wear a face mask, adhere to strict social distancing guidelines and comply with check stations in place.
+It is required that employees wash hands/sanitize often.

 Disposable face masks will be available for those who need one.

 Crime Victim Advocate Program, 317 Woody St.